eISSN: 2707-2797

 Karima Madbouhi, Loubna El Kaissoumi

 PAMJ-CM.
 2021; 7:7.
-Published 22 Oct 2021 | doi:10.11604/pamj-cm.2021.7.7.30958
+Published 22 Oct 2021 | DOI: 10.11604/pamj-cm.2021.7.7.30958

 A 60-year-old male who had a history of contusive trauma to the left eye 16 years ago, having presented for a cataract screening consultation.
 Examination of the left eye showed a corrected visual acuity of 20/200, eye tone was normal.
 Slit-lamp examination revealed a clear cornea, quiet anterior chamber with a good depth; lens was site of a regressive cataract with an intact capsular bag and persistence of cortex to the periphery after resorption of the nucleus.
 The patient underwent phacoaspiration with implantation of an intraocular lens (IOL) in the bag.

-Corresponding author
+Corresponding Author

 Karima Madbouhi, Université Mohammed V Souissi, Ophtalmologie A, Hôpital des Spécialités, Centre Hospitalier Universitaire Rabat, Rabat, Morocco (karima.madbouhi@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.